CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 Either copy the values from the website and map them into the appropriate columns
 -OR-
 Sign up for an account, download the CSV, and map the data from it

+## How to map condition to LOINC/SNOMED code not found in RCTC and not an AOE

+The RCTC is frequently updated and should contain the majority of codes that we receive.
+In the event we need to map a Lab Developed Test (LDT) or a LOINC/SNOMED code that is not represented in the RCTC we will need to determine what standardized SNOMED condition code it should be mapped to.
+In some cases this will be obvious and we can use our best judgment (i.e. a test for Flu should be mapped to Influenza, a test for chlamydia should be mapped to chlmydia etc.).
+In cases where the condition is not obvious we should check with the sender (this will usually be accomplished in the sender onboarding as described in [sender.md](docs/onboarding-users/senders.md)).
+The sender's assertion of the appropriate condition the code is mapped to should be validated with a receiving STLT.